DavidBloomfield/JuliaGames/README.md

 the english is displayed and you have to find the spanish translation in the search grid

-Create dir WorSearch
+Create dir WordSearch

-Copy in 2 files.
+Copy in 4 files.  (instructions.txt, juliawordsearch.jl, juliawordsearchrun.jl and puzzlegrid.jl

 Create fonts subdir with moonhouse.tff